rafafelixphd/AgentForger/.system/commands/message/new.md

 ## Usage
 ```
 message:new --message "hello world" --to "agent-name"
+message:new "hello world"  # positional argument for message
 ```

 ## Parameters
-- `--message`: The message content to send
+- `--message`: The message content to send (required)
-- `--to`: Agent to respond (e.g., discussion-moderator, general-assistant)
+- `--to`: Agent to respond (optional, defaults to discussion-moderator)

 ## Workflow
 1. Create new discussion thread in communication inbox